FurioColombo/Padder-CMLS-HW3/README.md

 The layout that was developed consists of three different pages.

 ### General Controls
-The first consists of two main sections: Master and Pitch Shifter.
+The first page is composed of two main sections: Master and Pitch Shifter.

 <p align="center">
   <img width="500" height=auto src="./Assets/Images/GeneralControls-TouchOSC-GUI.png">